Word Counter guide

 How to use the Word Counter

 The Word Counter helps writers, students, site owners, and editors understand the size of a draft before publishing.
 It is especially useful when a tool, class, search snippet, or platform has a practical length target.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: paste or enter the text, file, setting, or option the tool asks for, read the result, then check the limits before you use it.

 Open the Word Counter